Dre Campbell Farm

 Well, the easiest way to tell is to take a close look at them.
 If they have white triangular marks on their backs, then most likely you’re dealing with these critters.

-Another thing to look for is damage to your grass, which will be in the form of dead patches.
+Another thing to look for is damage to your grass, which will appear as dead patches.

 How to Get Rid of Chinch Bugs Naturally